 REMEMBER: Even if you are not having sex now, getting the HPV vaccine now will protect you in the future!

 How Do I Get Vaccinated?

-For most teens, the HPV vaccine will be !
+For most teens, the HPV vaccine will be FREE!
 It is covered under most insurance, and if you are uninsured or unable to pay for the vaccine, there are programs to help you.
 When you visit a clinic or doctor, ask them if your insurance covers it or if you qualify for a free program.
-In order to start the HPV vaccine, visit a or go to your doctor.
+In order to start the HPV vaccine, visit a clinic near you or go to your doctor.
 If you are 15 or older, you will receive three doses of the vaccine spread out over six months.
 Your doctor will tell you when to come back for your next dose.
 It is important to receive all three shots.
 If you only received one dose in the past, check with your doctor about making up the additional doses.

 Do I Need My Parent’s Permission?

 No, you don’t need your parent’s permission, but it’s always helpful to talk to your parents or another trusted adult about your medical care.
 The HPV vaccine is considered a confidential, or private service.
 This means that teens can get the vaccine without their parents’ permission or without anyone finding out.

 What Else Can I Do to Protect Against HPV?

 Abstinence (not having sex) is the best way to protect against all STIs including HPV.
 If you do choose to have sex, even if you have received the HPV vaccine, using a condom can help protect against sexually transmitted diseases like HPV and can also prevent pregnancy.
 Find free condoms near you!